-Two of The New School's PhD candidates, Tracey Freiberg and Remzi Tercioglu, responded to Heather's presentation with strikingly different perspectives.
+Two New School economics students, Tracey Freiberg and Remzi Tercioglu, responded to Heather's presentation.
 Tracey focused on how companies keep wages low and inequality high, by offering benefits to workers that they are effectively barred from using, such as paid family leave, through shaming and other methods.
 And Remzi showed how we can expose our inflated GDP numbers by breaking the growth number out into different economic sectors, such as healthcare or financial services, where growth and tangible value is more subjective and thus harder to calculate.

 David Howell closed the event with remarks about how, with time, our GDP has grown but the amount of high-quality, decent paying jobs has decreased.
 He used evidence from five OECD countries and concluded that France's policies were the only policies which increased the share of good paying jobs since the early 1980s.
 The event ended with a panel discussion and a Q&A moderated by Professor Howell.

 Heather Boushey is President and CEO of the Washington Center for Equitable Growth, former Chief Economist on Hillary Clinton’s transition team, and a New School of Social Research Economics PHD.
 She is the author of Finding Time: The Economics of Work-Life Conflict and coeditor of After Piketty: The Agenda for Economics and Inequality.